Johnny Depp raves about quiet life on £13m Somerset estate: ‘I’m quite a shy person’

 Johnny Depp has said he prefers living a quiet life in the United Kingdom, where he currently resides on an 850-acre estate in Somerset.

 Following the Hollywood actor’s highly publicised defamation trial against ex-wife Amber Heard last year, Depp has now relocated to Somerset in southwest England.
-In 2014, the 59-year-old actor purchased the Downton Abbey-style estate for £13m, complete with 12 bedrooms and eight bathrooms inside a 19-century style mansion, dubbed Somerset Mansion.
+In 2014, the 59-year-old actor purchased the Downton Abbey-like estate for £13m, complete with 12 bedrooms and eight bathrooms inside a 19th-century style mansion, dubbed Somerset Mansion.

 The Pirates of the Caribbean star opened up about his newfound introverted lifestyle in an interview for Somerset Life magazine’s April 2023 issue, in which he posed for a photoshoot on the 850-acre property.